bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/4_r_session_management.md

 **save.image()**{: .text-green-200} - save your current workspace

 **ls()**{: .text-green-200} - list the R data objects that belong to your current workspace

+To manually load a previously saved .RData file, set your **current working directory** to the one where .RData is located, and then use the **load()** command or use the RStudio menus to load it.
+You can do this using the Session menu or by clicking on the filename in the Files pane.

 ## Workspace Hygiene